ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

 the current translation unit.
 If no enumerations are listed, all enums are emitted.

-Note: generated enum definitions are protected by `#ifndef X ... #endif` so multiple definitions are harmless and hence you can afford to use `@emit_enums` for the same enum in several translations units, if desired.
+>NOTE: generated enum definitions are protected by `#ifndef X ... #endif` so multiple
+>definitions are harmless and hence you can afford to use `@emit_enums`
+>for the same enum in several translations units, if desired.

-Note: Enumeration values also appear in the JSON output in their own section.
+>NOTE: Enumeration values also appear in the JSON output in their own section.

 #### The `@EMIT_CONSTANTS` Statement
 This statement is entirely analogous to the the `@EMIT_ENUMS` except that